 Beginning in the 1990s, Abex faced several asbestos lawsuits.
 These lawsuits were initiated by exposure victims who believed the company was liable for their exposure and the resulting illnesses.
 Thousands of lawsuits eventually caused the company to reorganize under Chapter 11 bankruptcy.
 Abex was also required to form an asbestos trust fund as part of its reorganization.

 These lawsuits included a prominent suit that favored the plaintiff, a pipefitter employed by Abex in the 1970s.
 This Abex employee accused the company of liability for his mesothelioma.
 The jury found in his favor.
 The defendant companies faced charges of conspiring to conceal the harms and risks of asbestos.

 Abex’s Asbestos Trust Fund

 Cooper contributed $256 million to the fund to cover the costs associated with claims related to Abex products.
-The trust fund was a required part of the reorganization of Pneumo-Abex, which would continue to make products after the bankruptcy.
+The trust fund was a required part of the reorganization of Pneumo-Abex, which continues to manufacture products after the bankruptcy.

-If you worked for Abex or if you worked in an industry that used Abex products and you were diagnosed with an asbestos-related condition, you may be entitled to compensatory damages.
-The trust fund was set up to help people like you and to ensure there would be adequate funds to cover all future claims.
-You have to submit a claim to the fund administrators and prove certain things, like your exposure and that it was related to your diagnosis.
-A mesothelioma lawyer can help you go through this process to make a successful claim.Get Your FREE Mesothelioma Packet
+If you were employed by Abex, or if you worked in an industry using Abex products and were diagnosed with an asbestos-related condition, you may be entitled to compensation.
+The trust fund was organized to ensure adequate funds for future claims.
+To receive compensation, you are required to submit a claim to fund administrators.
+You must also adequately prove your exposure and its relation to your diagnosis.
+A mesothelioma lawyer can aid you in this complicated process, helping you make a successful claim.Get Your FREE Mesothelioma Packet

 Page Edited by Patient Advocate Dave Foster